EGR314-Team-304/EGR314-Team-304.github.io/team-report.md

 ### Open Questions
 - How many measuring functions will be available on this device and what will they be?

+It will be able to measure humidity and temperature together along with the ability to see their min/max values.
+Additionally, it would allow the user to manually set the fan speed.

 - Will the device have an auto-shut off or will it have the ability to measure data indefinitely?

+The device will continue to obtain readings in the background, whether it is displaying those readings or not.
+It will have those readings sent over Wi-Fi to an MQTT server in real time.

 - What will the dimensions of the device be with the desired sensors in place?

+It’s about 5” by 5” width and length.

 - What kind of batteries will be used for the operation of this device?

+Two 3.7V Lithium Ion batteries in series to provide 7.4V.

 - Is the device able to plot or record data in real time?

+The device will obtain humidity and temperature readings in real time.
+Those readings would then be displayed on the OLED on the device and recorded on an MQTT server via Wi-Fi.

 - Will a 3D-printed shell be enough to protect the circuitry from moisture?

+The device would not be waterproof, but the shell would be sufficient in keeping the internals fairly dry.
+Anything short of submerging it in water or pouring a liquid over it would likely be okay for the circuitry inside.

 - Will the device have options to switch units for different measurements?

+You would have to alter it in code but we will not have that option currently.
+It will be an option that can be available in the future.

 - Will the device have a way to attach or connect to a stand, prop or tripod?

+No.

 - Will the device feature any sort of rechargeable batteries or power source?

+Lithium Ion batteries are rechargeable.

 &nbsp;